WasatchPhotonics/WasatchUSB/README.md

 ##Software Installation
 ---------------

-Line graphs are shown in a terminal on Linux.
 For the command line visualizations, make sure you have the following prerequisites:

 Library-enabled fork of the excellent [diagram](https://github.com/WasatchPhotonics/diagram) package.